nigeltao/nigeltao.github.io/blog/2021/json-with-commas-comments.md

 There are also informal supersets-of-JSON in widespread use, sometimes more by accident than by design.
-The Chromium web browser's [JSON parser goes off-spec](https://source.chromium.org/chromium/chromium/src/+/master:base/json/json_reader.h;l=27;drc=d0919138b7951c1a154cf802a68aad7904b6f4c9) in a number of ways.
-The timeline could have been:
+The Chromium web browser's [JSON parser goes off-spec](https://source.chromium.org/chromium/chromium/src/+/master:base/json/json_reader.h;l=27;drc=d0919138b7951c1a154cf802a68aad7904b6f4c9) in a number of ways. _Update on 2020-02-26: That's **one** of Chromium's JSON parsers._ The timeline could have been:

 1. Some developer long ago (perhaps in a yak-shaving hurry) wrote or copy/pasted some parsing code that was accidentally too lenient, allowing a